Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 and similarly for the Hodge-filtered de Rham stack with $\Vect^{\nabla,+}$.
 We observe here that up to $p$-isogeny $\Coh((\X/\O_K)^{\dR})[1/p]\simeq \Vect((\X/\O_K)^{\dR})[1/p]$, so we do obtain vector bundles with flat connection after inverting $p$.
-For the Hodge-filtered de Rham stack, considering $\Coh(\X/\O_K)^{\dR,+}$ has the same effect on the underlying vector bundle with connection but allows the filtration to be a complete filtration with coherent associated graded; we just ask that $\nabla$ has degree $-1$.
+For the Hodge-filtered de Rham stack, considering $\Coh((\X/\O_K)^{\dR,+})$ has the same effect on the underlying vector bundle with connection but allows the filtration to be a complete filtration with coherent associated graded; we just ask that $\nabla$ has degree $-1$.
+After these identifications we then obtain a fully faithful functor

+observing the left hand side is well-defined since the pullback from $\Coh(\X_{s}^{\Syn})[1/p]$ to $\Perf((\X/\O_K)^{\dR})[1/p]$ induced by the map of stacks in Corollary \ref{cor:Beilinson_fiber} indeed lands in the heart (the other map is clear, as it simply forgets the filtration).
+We may identify this pullback functor, after the first equivalence $\Coh(\X_{s}^{\Syn})[1/p] \to \mathrm{Isoc}^\varphi(\X_{s}/\W(k))$ and unwinding definitions, with passage to the underlying vector bundle with flat connection associated to the isocrystal.